WELCOME TO THE BRIGHTON PHILHARMONIC ORCHESTRA

-For the second year we will be presenting our summer series of chamber music concerts in the Brighton Unitarian Church, a lovely venue for ensemble playing.
-Our “Brighton Connections” series features works by local composers alongside familiar works by Haydn and Schubert, and we are fortunate that Howard Blake will be performing his music in the opening concert of this highly enjoyable series.
+For the second year we presented our summer series of chamber music concerts in the Brighton Unitarian Church, a lovely venue for ensemble playing.
+Our “Brighton Connections” series featured works by local composers alongside familiar works by Haydn and Schubert, and we are delighted at the positive reviews this highly enjoyable series generated.

 The Friends of the Philharmonic are, as always, hugely supportive of the BPO and as a result the orchestra is thriving.
 We rely on individual donations from our supporters for our programming, which this season will feature old favourites by Beethoven, Tchaikovsky and Schubert, as well as lesser-known works by Kalinnikov, Bruckner, Bernstein and William Alwyn.
 Opportunities to sponsor individual musicians or whole concerts help to ensure that we can continue to present interesting and attractive programmes.

 We look forward to welcoming you to our 91st concert season where we are sure you will enjoy our exciting programmes, which feature an array of well-known soloists.

 Nicolas Chisholm, MBE

 91st concert season – tickets on sale NOW

 Tickets are now on sale for the Brighton Philharmonic Orchestra’s 91st concert season at Brighton Dome.